 Pre-req: EMB 210 or instructor permission

-This 7-week spring course, followed by a 2-week faculty-led study abroad
+This spring semester course, followed by a 2-week faculty-led study abroad

 program in Vietnam, offers students an immersive historical and cultural